pwnjack/yeoman-gulp-less/README.md

     bower install bootstrap --save

+Wire them up to your html files

+    gulp wiredep

 You can now start developing your project, to preview it in your browser while developing:

     gulp watch